elastio/bon/website/reference/builder.md

 #### Caveats

-Function parameters that use destructuring patterns won't be available in the scope for the `default` expression, because they don't have an explicit single identifier assigned to them.

 The `self` parameter in associated methods is not available to the `default` expression.

-If you need to refer to the parameter that uses destructuring or to the associated method's self, then set your member's type to `Option<T>` and handle the defaulting in the function's body manually.
+If you need the `self` context for your defaulting logic, then set your member's type to `Option<T>` and handle the defaulting in the function's body manually.

 #### Compile errors